Carolzhangzz/LeetCode_Data-Structure_and_Algorithm/README.md

 Data structures and algorithms are essential topics in computer science.

-whether you are looking to enter the software development industry💻, enhance your career skills, or prepare for interviews.
+whether you are looking to enter the software development industry⛽️, enhance your career skills, or prepare for interviews🚀.

-I am trying to list all the sections, and hope this guide will serve as a good starting point for your journey to learn data structures and algorithms, providing strong support for your programming journey.
+I am trying to list all the sections💪, and hope this guide will serve as a good starting point.

 `Tips for beginners:`